mmb-carb/ESTA/docs/DEVELOPERS.md

 4. It is lat-lon based (and thus projection-free).
 5. It is unambiguous.

 The `GRIDCRO2D` file is not the only file you need to define your new domain.
 There is one more, the region boxes file.
-To speed up the process of locating which grid cell a certain lat/lon point is in on your modeling domain, your domain is split up into rectangular regions (one for each county, state, or whatever).
+To speed up the process of locating which grid cell a certain lat/lon point is in, your domain is split up into rectangular regions (one for each county, state, or whatever).
 This will give a much smaller region for Python to hunt in.
 You will find examples of these files for five default cases in the input folder:

     ESTA
     └───input